-As at the date of this AIF, the Company has an aggregate of 37 employees, comprising 28 in Eritrea, one in Canada and eight in the head office in Perth, Western Australia.
+As at the date of this AIF, the Company has an aggregate of 19 full time employees, comprising of 9 in Eritrea, and 10 in the head office in Perth, Western Australia.
+In addition, the Company has two non-executive directors.